Introduction

 - Stud Finder

-By following these guidelines, you’ll be well on your way to installing cabinets that enhance both form and function within your home.
-Remember, while this guide serves as an overarching framework, always refer to the specific manufacturer’s instructions tailored to your cabinet model.
+By following these guidelines, you’ll be well-prepared to install cabinets that enhance both form and function within your home.
+Remember, this guide provides a solid framework, but always check the specific manufacturer’s instructions for your cabinet model.

 1. Inspecting and Preparing Your Cabinets